How to Factory Reset Chromecast (3rd gen & Google TV)

-No matter what generation of Chromecast you have, you’ll probably need to reset it to factory specs eventually.
+No matter what generation of Chromecast you have, you’ll need to know how to factory reset it eventually.

 Why?

-Resetting puts the device back to the way it was when you first pulled it out of the box.
+Performing a factory reset return your Chromecast device to the default factory settings – just like it was when you first pulled it out of the box.

 It’s helpful for troubleshooting or adding it to a different home in your Google Home app.
 It’s also good to reset your Chromecast before you sell it or throw it away.